-No. 55 Farringdon Ward within Volunteers
+No. 55 Farringdon Within Ward Volunteers

 Farringdon Within is one of the 25 wards of the City of London, the historic and financial centre of London.
 (See maps – click to enlarge).
 It was formed in the 14th century from the sub-division of the pre-existing Farringdon Ward into Farringdon Within (inside the line of the Former London Wall), and Farringdon Without, beyond the Wall.